JeffDeCola/jeffCoin/README.md

 ## RUN

-If this is you first time running, you need to create the first Node.
+If this is you first time running, you need to create the first Node (Genesis Node).
 You only do this once.

 ### GENESIS NODE